Nicole Graham

 Problems with attention, planning, and organization; along with forgetfulness are common symptoms after a stroke.

-Problems remembering appointments; forgetting conversations; decreased concern or feelings for others-could be signs of normal aging or a dementia-related process
+Problems remembering appointments; forgetting conversations; decreased concern or feelings for others-could be signs of normal aging or a neurodegenerative process

 How has an employment-related injury affected cognitive functioning; and what is needed for return to work.